Memory Obstacle Course

 Pool Noodle Hop

-For an Inside Obstacle Course:
+Activities for an Inside Obstacle Course

 • Bunny hop (hop forward with feet together) five times or over pool noodles.